Akuli/oomph/docs/syntax.md

   The string of an import in `foo/bar/baz.oomph` is interpreted as a path relative to `foo/bar`, unless the string starts with `<stdlib>/`;
   in that case, it's interpreted relative to Oomph's standard library directory.
+- A typedef: the keyword `typedef` followed by a simple identifier, then the `=` operator, then a type and a newline token.
+It is an error if the type exists already.
 - A union definition: the keyword `union` followed by a simple identifier, and then a block of union members.
   Each union member is a type followed by a newline token.
 - A class definition: the keyword `class` followed by a simple identifier,